Electrical networks and Lie theory: Introduction

 Curtis-Ingerman-Morrow \cite{CIM} studied the operations of {\it adjoining a boundary spike} and {\it adjoining a boundary edge} to (planar) electrical networks.
 Our point of departure is to consider these operations as one-parameter subgroups of a Lie group action.
 The star-triangle transformation then leads to an ``electrical Serre relation'' in the corresponding Lie algebra, which turns out to be a deformation of the Chevalley-Serre relation for $\ssl_{n}$:

 The corresponding one-parameter subgroups satisfy a Yang-Baxter style relation which is a deformation of Lusztig's relation in total positivity:

 We study in detail the Lie algebra $\el_{2n}$ with $2n$ generators satisfying the electrical Serre relation.
 An (electrically) nonnegative part $(EL_{2n})_{\geq 0}$ of the corresponding Lie group $EL_{2n}$ acts on planar electrical networks with $n+1$ boundary vertices, and one obtains a dense subset of all response matrices of planar networks in this way.
 This nonnegative part is a rather precise analogue of the totally nonnegative subsemigroup $(U_{2n+1})_{\geq 0}$ of the unipotent subgroup of $SL_{2n+1}$, studied in Lie-theoretic terms by Lusztig \cite{Lus}.
 We show (Proposition \ref{P:decomp}) that $(EL_{2n})_{\geq 0}$ has a cell decomposition labeled by permutations $w \in S_{2n+1}$, precisely paralleling one of Lusztig's results for $(U_{2n})_{\geq 0}$ and reminiscent of the Bruhat decomposition.
 This can be considered an algebraic analogue of parametrization results in the theory of electrical networks \cite{CIM,dVGV}.
 Surprisingly, $EL_{2n}$ itself is isomorphic to the symplectic Lie group $Sp_{2n}(\R)$ (Theorem \ref{thm:elsp}).
 This semisimplicity does not in general hold for electrical Lie groups: $EL_{2n+1}$ is not semisimple.
 We also describe (Theorem \ref{thm:stab}) the stabilizer lie algebra of the infinitesimal action of $\el_{2n}$ on electrical networks.
+We caution that the nonnegative part $(EL_{2n})_{\geq 0}$ is distinct from Lusztig's totally nonnegative part $Sp_{2n}(\R)_{\geq 0}$ of the symplectic group.

 While we focus on the planar case in this paper, we shall connect the results of this paper to the inverse problem for electrical networks on cylinders in a future paper.
 There we borrow ideas from representation theory such as that of crystals and $R$-matrices.